- Plesk Onyx for Windows

 .xml extension in the

 %plesk_dir%\etc\DiskSecurity directory and specify additional security rules in the file.
-This will enable you to track changes and manipulate sets of security metadata easily.
+This will track changes and manipulate sets of security metadata easily.

 CONFIG_TEXT: <?xml version="1.0" encoding="utf-8" ?>